Treat Sunburn In Kids! Everything You Must Know!

 More severe sunburns can lead to blisters—those small, fluid-filled sacs that pop up uninvited.
 While they usually burst and heal within two weeks, resist the urge to pop them.
 Trust me, it’s a straight road to infection from there.

-Ever heard of sun poisoning?
+Have you ever heard of sun poisoning?
 It’s essentially a severe sunburn on steroids.
-Symptoms could include not just red skin but also fever, chills, and nausea.
+Symptoms could include red skin, fever, chills, and nausea.
 Another curveball?
 The term “sun poisoning” is also used for a rash caused by sun sensitivity, known as polymorphous light eruption.

 Heat Stress Alert!